Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE LIKE DENOMINATORS?To add or subtract fractions, they need to have like denominators.
+Download as PDF Download PDF View as Separate PageWHAT ARE LIKE DENOMINATORS?To add or subtract fractions, they need to have like denominators.
 Two fractions have like denominators if the number in the denominator is the same for both fractions.

 To better understand adding and subtracting fractions with like denominators…